Messaging basics

 Creating and sending messages

-You can create and send messages in three ways: with a Composer, in the Journey map, or through the Airship API.
+You can create and send messages in three ways: with a composer, in the Journey map, or through the Airship API.

 Composers

-A Composer is a dashboard tool for creating a message in a linear, step-by-step flow.
+A composer is a dashboard tool for creating a message in a linear, step-by-step flow.

-Use a Composer for single messages:
+Use a composer for single messages:

 ComposerDescriptionSupported channelsMulti-channel supportDocumentation